 Many smaller personal injury claims are settled before a lawsuit is ever filed.
 If the lawyer thinks that the case can be settled, they will make a demand to the other attorney or the other side's insurance company.

-A good lawyer will also not make a demand until the plaintiff has reached a point of maximum medical improvement (MMI).
-MMI is when the plaintiff has ended his/her medical treatment and is as recovered as he/she is going to get.
+A good lawyer will not make a demand until the plaintiff has reached a point of maximum medical improvement (MMI).
+MMI is when the plaintiff has ended all medical treatment and is as recovered as possible.
 This is because, until the plaintiff has reached MMI, the lawyer does not know how much the case is worth.

 The lawyer should also not file a lawsuit until MMI.
 This is because, if the plaintiff is not at MMI by the time that the case goes to trial, the jury might undervalue the case.

-As the discovery period ends, the lawyers will generally start talking about settlement.
-Sometimes the lawyers can settle a case just by talking among themselves, but, in other cases, they will go to mediation.
-Mediation is a process in which both clients and both lawyers go in front of a mediator to try to settle the case.
-(Learn more about Mediation of Personal Injury Claims.)
+As the discovery period ends, the lawyers will generally start talking settlement in earnest.
+Sometimes the lawyers can settle just by talking among themselves, but, in other instances, they will go to mediation.
+This is an alternative dispute resolution process in which both sides of a lawsuit (and their lawyers) get help from a neutral third party mediator to try to resolve the case.
+(Learn more about mediation of personal injury claims.)

-Often mediation works, but, if it doesn't work, the case is scheduled for trial.
+Mediation often works, but if it doesn't, the case is scheduled for trial.
 A personal injury trial can last a day, a week, or even longer.
 The length may be increased because, in many states, trials are held for only half a day instead of over a full day.
 That doubles the length of a trial, but also lets the lawyers and judges get other things done in the afternoon.

-One important thing to know about trials is that just because a lawsuit is scheduled for trial does not mean that the trial will actually occur on that date.
-Trials often get rescheduled because of the judge's schedules.
-If your trial gets cancelled, you should not automatically assume that the lawyers are conspiring against you or that something unfavorable is happening.
+One important thing to know about trials is that just because a lawsuit is scheduled for trial does not mean the trial will actually occur on that date.
+Trials often get pushed because of the judge's schedule.
+If your trial gets moved, you should not automatically assume that something unfavorable is happening.
 Trials are delayed all the time, and for the most innocuous of reasons.